0abc/0abc-a23/readme.md

 ### Starting units
 On random maps, all factions start with:
 * a centre
+  * Seleucids start with a (unbuildable) larger centre
 * infantry:
   * 5 archers: Kush, Mauryas <!-- kush, maur, pers -->
   * 5 javelineers: — <!-- brit, iber, spart, thra -->